xiyuzhai-husky-lang/husky/crates/README.md

  # kernel

- a minimal set of axioms for the language
+ a minimal set of axioms for the language.

  # lex

- lexical anylysis
+ lexical analysis.

- decomposed source code to tokens
+ decomposed source code to tokens.

+ # linkage

+ Linkage is the way that runtime or interpreter is able to run compiled code.

+ # linktime

+ Linktime is the struct that stores dynamic libraries and provides up-to-date linkages.

- # protocol
+ # protocols

+ Protocols are communication standards between husky debugger server and client.

  # runtime

+ Runtime.

+ # semantics

+ everything about semantics, such as type inference, implicit augment inference.

  # syntax

- # semantics
+ # tasks

- everything about inference, such as type inference, implicit augment inference.
+ The definition of task trait and various implementations.

- # try
+ # toml

+ Everything about toml.
+Husky implements its own toml parser to provide the best error messages.

  # utils

+ # val

+ `Val` is a the function a generalized computation graph node represents.

+ This crate group is about its definition, representation, etc.

  # vm